papis/papis/doc/source/web-application.rst

-Web Application
+Web application
 ===============

-Since v0.12, Papis ships with an experimental, simple yet handy web application.
+Since ``v0.12``, Papis ships with an experimental, simple yet handy web application.

 You can start the web application by issuing the following command